netfri25/sitelen-ucsur/README.md

 | `to` | end of toki pona quotes |

 #### Example
-here's a script I use to convert the currently selected text to sitelen UCSUR:
+here's a script I use to convert the currently selected text to sitelen UCSUR: \
+it does that by using the "primary clipboard", which is a clipboard that contains the currently selected text. \
+this script uses `wl-copy`, `wl-paste` (both are from the `wl-clipboard` package), and `wtype` (for pressing ctrl-v).

 ```bash
 #!/usr/bin/env bash